Palash90/site-assets/blogs/iron-learn/iron-learn-1.md

 ### The Realization and Validation
 After fixing the `NaN`, my next validation was to check if the returned results were correct or not.
 Well, a 70% success rate.
 Not bad but still felt something amiss.
 Curious, I opened a python shell this time to conjure a sklearn-based linear regression program and fed the same data.

-As expected, the python program returned a much lower error, around 19% (needless to say the speed difference which I deliberately ignored).
+As expected, the python program returned a much lower error, around 19% and a mind boggling speed.
 I was back on the path of debugging to find out what needs to change for better accuracy.

+I had two problems at hand:
+1. **Performance** - sklearn's `LinearRegression` module uses normal equation for linear regression.
+This method is limited to linear regression and polynomial regression problems, essentially serving as an optimization specific to regression tasks.
+Gradient descent, on the other hand, is a generalized convergence technique that can be applied to a wide range of ML problems beyond regression.Another major performance advantage in Python libraries comes from their highly optimized convergence functions.
+The last point here is that, many libraries use GPU acceleration under the hood.
+To achieve similar performance in Rust, I have to understand GPU architectures, GPU programming etc.

+However, since my primary goal is to learn about Rust programming and ML, I will hold on to these performance enhancements for now.

+2. **Accuracy** - I already knew about the different algorithm used in python libraries and the optimizers deployed in the process.
+While I knew about a few of them, none seemed to align well with the current state of my codebase.
+So, I started looking around my code and logs once again.

 ### The Fix
 I looked at each line of the code and tried to understand, where I was going wrong.
 No error caught my eyes.
 However, I also noticed that my learning rate was very small - **0.000015** with a very low iteration - **1000**.